 atau cari berdasarkan hari

-Jakarta Metro Police have scrapped the odd-even policy during the celebration of Christmas and New Year 2020.
+Jakarta Metro Police suggested the provincial government gradually reimpose the odd-even policy during the enforcement of Micro PPKM.

 Jakarta Metro Police Traffic Director Sr. Comr.
 Sambodo said the odd-even policy should be implemented if public transport capacity is increased.